jaredt17/Project-CSI5450/doc/project.md

 Design the J2EE system keeping in mind that users of this system may ask some of the following questions for a variety of reasons.

-1)	List all the homes owned by a given owner in a given city.
+1)	List all the homes owned by a given owner in a given city.  - DONE
 2)	List all the homes that were sold more than once.
 3)	Find the most expensive home an owner ever bought.
 4)	Find all the homes that include all e appliances by the same maker.